 A bit of planning is key to having everything under control.
 Gather the following information from your guests 8-10 days before the party:

-- Do the non-vegetarians prefer chicken or lamb (pick one)
+- What kind of meat: Do the non-vegetarians prefer chicken or lamb (pick one).
+I avoid fish incase people have seafood allergies.

 Based on the information gathered above, plan your menu.
 Most elaborate Indian dinners include three courses- Appetizers/Drinks, Entree and Dessert.
 This is what my typical menu looks like: